DaveMielke/NBP/b2g/ui/doc/navigation.rst

 Navigation used to be done by using real keys on an actual keyboard.
 This method can still be used via an external keyboard connected via Bluetooth or USB.
-The User Interface also supports it by emulating the following keys:
+The |user interface| also supports it by emulating the following keyboard
+keys:

 .. include:: tbl-keys-keyboard.rst

-What each of these keys does is defined by Android - not by the User Interface.
+What each of these keys does is defined by Android - not by the
+|user interface|.
 Here's a summary.

 .. |describe cursor left navigation| replace::
   move to the nearest screen element that's roughly to the left of the